 Nicole Adlman (NA): In second grade, my mom came to visit my classroom at my new school on Virginia Road, a curved, sleepy street that framed the small building and populated a portion of its students.
 I was in Ms. Brown’s class, likely coloring, or maybe reading, or possibly writing.
 My mom was suddenly behind the closed door of my classroom, waving through the window.
 She smiled, and I said to Dan, the boy nearest me, chest puffed and proud, “That’s my mom.”
 He looked at her face, the color of coffee after cream, and said, “No, she’s not.”
 I countered that, well, yes, she is.
 And he again looked from me to her, and said, “No, she’s not.
 She’s black.”

 Race wasn’t in my language before we moved from Brooklyn.
 Mom was mom and Dad was dad.
 We lived in Kensington, one of those spotless-in-memory neighborhoods on a spotless-in-memory street that was host to many Hasidic families.
 I loved it there.
-We moved to Westchester a month before I turned seven, settling on a tree-lined street in a historic black neighborhood.
-Even then, there was no racialized color to a girl who could only see the green of the trees, and the grass, and the awnings over our new house.
+We moved north a month before I turned seven, settling on a tree-lined street in a historic black neighborhood.
+Even then, there was no racialized color to a girl who just saw the green of the trees, and the grass, and the awnings over our new house.

 Dan, for me, shook that lens.
 Suddenly my mom was Black, and I was…not Black?
 But I was Black (if she was Black!).
 All confusing and weird for a seven-year-old who had before then likely, maybe, possibly used a yellow crayon to color herself on white paper.
 Not because of skin color, but because yellow.